KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/README.md

   <img src="https://github.com/KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/blob/main/assets/images/readme/mobile_display.png?raw=true" alt="mobile display">
 </p>

-The features, which was taken into a testing in both scenarios: on the desktop and on the devices listed below.
+The features, which was taken into a testing in both scenarios: on the desktop and on the devices are listed below.

 <table>
   <tr>